-For one former crewman who suffers diseases that VA lists as associated with Agent Orange exposure,
+For one former crewman who suffers diseases that VA lists as associated with Agent Orange exposure, the decision comes as a blow.

 "It's really tough for us to believe many of these grievous illnesses aren't service-related," said retiree Maj.
 Wesley Carter, 64, diagnosed with diabetes, peripheral neuropathy and prostate cancer.
 He flew C-123s from 1972 to 1982.